James City (Virginia Company): Starving Time

-The Starving Time was an event that took place during years 1606–1610.
+The Starving Time was an event that took place during years 1609–1610.
 It resulted from shortages of food, fractured leadership, and a siege by Powhatan Indian warriors.
 The colonists struggled to maintain enough food to sustain themselves, putting them in dire need.
-Relations were strained with the Virginia Indian tribes, their most likely trading partners, and those relations worsened.
-The severe famine affected the entire region.
+Relations were already strained with the Virginia Indian tribes, their most likely trading partners, and those relations worsened.
+The severe famine affected the entire region., leaving only 61 survivors by spring.

 Early Indian conflict

-Conflict between the colony and the Powhatan Indians lead to bloodshed, increasing the mortality rate due to disease and starvation.
+Conflict between the colony and the Powhatan Indians lead to bloodshed, increasing the mortality rate that was already high due to disease and starvation.
 The Powhatans launched a mass attack on Jamestown.
-During the conflict, Pocahontas was kidnapped and made an uneasy truce with her father which brought short peace between the tribe and settlers.
+During the conflict, Pocahontas was kidnapped and made an uneasy truce with her father, Powhatan, which brought short peace between the tribe and settlers.
 However, after Pocahontas' death, new tensions began to rise between the colony and Indians.
-This conflict grew worse after her father died shortly after Pocahontas death.
-Her father's death caused the downward spiral of Indian-English relations that led to the uprising of March, 1622.
+This conflict grew worse after Powhatan died shortly after Pocahontas death.
+Her father's death caused the downward spiral of Indian-English relations that led to the uprising of March 1622.

 Massacre event

 March 1622, the local tribes launched a major attack, massacring nearly 350 settlers by the time it was done.
-During the great massacre, the company went bankrupt, while Sandy's unpopularity prompted a royal investigation.
+During the great massacre, the company went bankrupt, while Sandys's unpopularity prompted a royal investigation.
 This event combined with the subsequent high death rate in 1622–1623, caused it to lose its rule and ended the company.

 Trades

 James City was a modest farm area with multiple small plantations containing 250 acres of land.
-The chief crop was tobacco which remained the cornerstone of Virginia economy for 200 years.
+The chief crop was tobacco, which remained the cornerstone of Virginia economy for 200 years.
 James City, itself, sold 60,000 pounds of tobacco to England by 1622.
 During the early 1620s, tobacco sold for approximately £200-£1,000 for single crops.
 After Bacon's Rebellion, the demand for more workers was required, so Jamestown brought over Africans from Africa to be sold for labor.